Zywave/booster/src/_areas/application-framework/developers/installation.md

 The Zywave API Toolkit, as its name might suggest, communicates with Zywave's own APIs via client-side JavaScript.
 Because of distrust when it comes to client-side authentication, we offer an API Proxy element that communicates API calls through a hosted proxy application, which applies secure headers before sending the request off to the underlying APIs.
 This element *must* be the first element on the page within your `<body>` and requires an `api-base-url` be supplied to ensure it is pointing at the proper host.

-**Note:** the API proxy element can only be used by a Zywave SSO'd user and at a *.zywave.com subdomain.
+**Note:** the API proxy element can only be used by a user authenticated with Zywave SSO and at a *.zywave.com subdomain.
 If this doesn't apply to you, then you will be required to provide a `profile-token` or `bearer-token` to all Zywave API Toolkit components.

-For more information on the API Proxy Element, click \[here](/application-framework/components/api-proxy/).
+For more information on the API Proxy Element, click [here](/application-framework/components/api-proxy/).